 Many Aussies flock to Bali for their summer holidays.
 So, if you need a distraction from total relaxation . . .try a little education, in the culinary mode.
 Read on.

-I hadn’t planned to do anything strenuous on a holiday in Bali last year – just sleep, eat, swim.
+I hadn’t planned to do anything strenuous on a holiday in Bali in 2019 – just sleep, eat, swim.
 But life often has other plans.
 We had been in Ubud for a couple of days, happened upon a royal cremation that saw a few thousand people converge on the cultural and spiritual town of Ubud, about an hour’s drive from the capital Denpasar.
 Well, that was a colourful and jolly affair.

 The following day we did some slow sightseeing outside of town and then took a walk down a back road in Ubud.
 About to turn back because of the fierce heat and I spied the sign ‘Goya’ at the entrance of somewhere that looked rather fancy.
 Then a chap asked us if we’d like to take a look at the resort.
 Sure.